lvgl/lvgl/docs/CONTRIBUTING.md

    - add code directly without sending a pull request
    - accept pull requests
    - close/reopen/edit issues
-- your name will be added in the credits section of lvgl.io/about (will be added soon) and lvgl’s README.
-- you can join the [Core_contributor](https://forum.lvgl.io/g/Core_contributor) group in the Forum and get the LVGL logo on your avatar.
-- your word has higher impact when we make decisions
+- your word has higher impact when we makeing decisions

 You can become a maintainer by invitation, however the following conditions need to met
 1. Have > 50 replies in the Forum.
 You can look at your stats [here](https://forum.lvgl.io/u?period=all)